 FAQs

-Most universities consider a GPA between 3.0 and 3.5 to be respectable.
+Ans: Most universities consider a GPA between 3.0 and 3.5 on a 4.0 scale is considered respectable.
 Most prestigious academic institutions demand GPAs of at least 3.5.
 You can still get admitted with a lower GPA, but you might not be qualified for scholarships.

 Thus, continuous efforts are being made to revamp the educational system which is also visible in the changes made to the grading system in India.
 Calculating and mentioning the CGPA forms an integral part of the admission process.
 If you are confused about the application process of a particular university then you can feel free to contact Leverage Edu.
 The counselors will help you complete the cumbersome process and help you get into your dream university.